jodastephen/railmodel/CR2-SwirlMax-SWLondon.md

 * CR2 changing to District at VIC in 22-24m at 20tph (+1m)
 * WIM-WAT changing to Bakerloo at WAT in 22-25m at 18tph (+2m)
 * WIM-WAT changing to Northern (West End) at WAT in 23-26m at 18tph (+3m)
+* WIM-WAT changing to Victoria at VXH changing to District at VIC in 27-32m at 18tph (+8m)
 * CR2 changing to Northern (West End) Southbound at TCR in 29-31m at 10tph (+8m)
 * CR2 changing to District at VIC in 30-32m at 10tph (+9m)
 * WIM-WAT changing to BAL-VIC at CLJ changing to District at VIC in 30-34m at 12tph (+10m)